Maianthemum racemosum: Cultivation

 The plant, like the closely related Polygonatum (Solomon's seal), is suitable for cultivation in moist, humus-rich soil in a woodland setting or in dappled shade.
 It has gained the Royal Horticultural Society's Award of Garden Merit.

 Uses

 Because it resembles plants of the highly toxic Veratrum genus, this species should not be consumed unless identification is positive.
 The plant becomes fibrous and bitter after it completes flowering and seed-setting, but the tender young shoots can be stripped of their leaves, simmered in water and eaten.
 Their delicate flavor is somewhat reminiscent of asparagus.
 The ripe fruits are edible raw or cooked but may be poor in taste.
 They can be laxative if consumed in large quantities.

-Ojibwa harvested the roots of this plant and cooked them in lye water overnight to remove the bitterness and neutralize their strong laxative qualities.
+Ojibwe harvested the roots of this plant and cooked them in lye water overnight to remove the bitterness and neutralize their strong laxative qualities.
 Native Americans boiled the roots to make tea for medicinal purposes, including to treat rheumatism, kidney issues, and wounds and back injuries.